adam-ainsworth/spectrum-dev/README.md

 Please see the [JSSpeccy 3 readme](https://github.com/gasman/jsspeccy3#embedding) for valid values.

-**Note** even if you don't need to use it, you must rename .env.example to .env or Docker won't start.
+**Note** even if you don't need to use it, you must copy .env.example to .env or Docker won't start.

 ## Notes